reeco-framework/reeco-annotation-schema/schema/README.md

 **mandatory**: N

 The digital resource representing the component (e.g. if the component is of type Dataset, it may be my-dataset.csv or a folder in the repository).
-It includes the path to a file (if 1 file), the path to a folder (if many files), or absolute URL of an online file (DOI cannot be used)
+It includes the path to a file (if 1 file), the path to a folder (if many files), or absolute URL of an online file (DOI cannot be used).
+It can be a URL of a remote resource, e.g. a Website or Web api.

 Example: